A

 limb was tested shortly after injury.
 There

-recent post which used strength testing of the uninvolved limb shortly
+was another recent post which used strength testing of the uninvolved limb shortly

 after the time of injury and found this to be a better comparison for achieving